yjwong1999/Double_J_CADOT_Challenge/README.md

 ## Citate our Work

-Our paper has been invited by IEEE ICIP 2025!
+Our solution has been invited to IEEE ICIP 2025!
 Please cite our paper if this repo helps your research.
 The preprint is available soon!

 ```
 @InProceedings{Wong2024,